bkrabach/claude-code-proxy/README.md

 ### Model Prefix Handling
 The proxy automatically adds the appropriate prefix to model names:
 - OpenAI models get the `openai/` prefix
 - Gemini models get the `gemini/` prefix
+- Azure deployments use the `azure/` prefix
 - The BIG_MODEL and SMALL_MODEL will get the appropriate prefix based on whether they're in the OpenAI or Gemini model lists

 For example: